bharatreddy/bharatreddy.github.io/_posts/2015-01-20-sql-pandas-part1.md

 resDF = resDF[ [ 'name', 'title', 'stars', 'ratingDate' ] ]\
 .reset_index(drop=True)
 print resDF
-{% endhighlight %}

-                    name                    title  stars  ratingDate
-    0       Ashley White                     E.T.
+                name                    title  stars  ratingDate 0       Ashley White                     E.T.
 3  2011-01-02
 1    Brittany Harris  Raiders of the Lost Ark      2  2011-01-30 2    Brittany Harris  Raiders of the Lost Ark      4  2011-01-12 3    Brittany Harris       The Sound of Music      2  2011-01-20
 4      Chris Jackson                     E.T.
 2  2011-01-22
 5      Chris Jackson  Raiders of the Lost Ark      4        None 6      Chris Jackson       The Sound of Music      3  2011-01-27 7       Daniel Lewis               Snow White      4        None 8   Elizabeth Thomas                   Avatar      3  2011-01-15
 9   Elizabeth Thomas               Snow White      5  2011-01-19
 10     James Cameron                   Avatar      5  2011-01-20
 11     Mike Anderson       Gone with the Wind      3  2011-01-09
 12    Sarah Martinez       Gone with the Wind      2  2011-01-22
 13    Sarah Martinez       Gone with the Wind      4  2011-01-27

 [14 rows x 4 columns]

+{% endhighlight %}

-## Question-6 : For all cases where the same reviewer rated the same movie twice
-and gave it a higher rating the second time, return the reviewer's name and the title of the movie.
+## Question-6 : For all cases where the same reviewer rated the same movie twice and gave it a higher rating the second time, return the reviewer's name and the title of the movie.

 ### Solution using SQL.

-**In [10]:**

-{% highlight python %}
+{% highlight ipy %}
-#SQL query
+In [10]: #SQL query
 qry = """
         SELECT re1.name, mv.title FROM Reviewer re1
         INNER JOIN Rating ra1 ON ra1.rID = re1.rID